 Independent Study, Scholarly Work, and Research

-To accomplish an independent project (required for all students in the foundation), students can enroll in directed reading with faculty, complete a Medical Scholars Research project, or do independent study outside of academic credit.
+To accomplish an independent project, students can enroll in directed reading with faculty, complete a Medical Scholars Research project, or do independent study outside of academic credit.
 Each student must discuss plans with his or her advisor.

 Students may elect to do the investigative work during the preclinical years, such as autumn and winter quarters of their second year.
 Alternatively, an approved Medical Scholars Research project could be planned for the summer after the first year of medical school.
 Scholarly work can also be done in the clinical years during periods without clerkships, if compatible with graduation plans (as approved by a dean or advisor).